emilyantosch/shc_pr3_vl/databases/slides_1/main.typ

 == What is a Database Management System (DBMS)?
 #slide[
   - Software system that manages databases.
   - A DBMS provides a systematic approach of creating, updating, storing and retrieving data stored in a database.
   - It enables the end user and programmers to share data, and it allows for data to be shared among multiple applications.
   - It eliminates the need for data to be stored in new files and being propagated.
 ]

 #slide[
-  The essential functions of a DBMS:
+  - *Essential functions of a DBMS*:
     - Storing, changing, and deleting data
     - Managing metadata (data about the data)
     - Keeping your data safe and secure
     - Making sure your data is correct and consistent
     - Allowing multiple users to work with the data at the same time (transactions)
     - Optimizing queries (finding the fastest way to get the data you need)
     - Enabling triggers (automatic actions when certain events happen) and stored procedures (pre-written SQL code)
     - Providing key metrics about the DBMS technology and how it's running ]

 == In essence: DB vs DBMS